balena-io/docs/pages/runtime/runtime.md

 # enable container init system.
 ENV INITSYSTEM=on
 ```
-or you can add an environment variable from the Dashboard by navigating to the `Environment Variables` menu item on the left and adding the variable as show below:
+or you can add an environment variable from the Dashboard by navigating to the `Environment Variables` menu item on the left and adding the variable as shown below:
 ![Enable init system](/img/common/app/app_initsystem_envvar.png)

 Once you have enabled your init system you should see something like this in your device logs:
 ![init system enabled in logs](/img/common/device/device_logs_initsystem_enabled.png)

 You shouldn't need to make any adjustments to your code or `CMD` it should just work out of the box.
-Note that if you are using our Debian or Fedora based images, then you should have [systemd][systemd-link] in your containers, where as if you use one of our Alpine images you will have [OpenRC][openrc-link] as your init system.
+Note that if you are using our Debian or Fedora based images, then you should have [systemd][systemd-link] in your containers, whereas if you use one of our Alpine images you will have [OpenRC][openrc-link] as your init system.

 ## SSH Access